TanStack/query/docs/react/guides/queries.md

 [//]: # 'Example4'

-TypeScript will also narrow the type of `data` correctly if you've checked for `loading` and `error` before accessing it.
+TypeScript will also narrow the type of `data` correctly if you've checked for `pending` and `error` before accessing it.

 ### FetchStatus